atharvsuryawanshi12/Dual_Pathway_RL_songbird/README.md

-# song_bird
+# Dual Pathway RL
-song bird is a directory majorly to store the codes for my internship at Bordeaux.
+This is a directory to store checkpoint codes and other info.
+---